-2.7.
-ARINC 429 COMMUNICATIONS
+2.11 ARINC-429 COMMUNICATIONS

-The TAS transmits information to certain displays using standard ARINC 429 protocol.
+The TAS transmits information to certain displays using standard ARINC-429 protocol.
 Many popular displays use this protocol.
-The communication is one way, meaning the display information is only transmitted.
+The communication is one way, meaning the display information is only transmitted and control signals cannot be sent from the display to the TAS.
 Features such as N-number display, altitude alerter, and Approach mode are not available.